arpitbbhayani/articles/blogs/image-steganography.md

 ![8-bit grayscale monochrome image](https://user-images.githubusercontent.com/4745789/72497072-8e5a2400-3851-11ea-9b28-8705bbfea070.png)

-Digital color images are typically stored in 24-bit pixel depth and use the RGB color model.
+Digital color images are typically stored in 24-bit pixel depth and uses the RGB color model.
 All color variations for the pixels of a 24-bit image are derived from three primary colors: red, green and blue, and each primary color is represented by 8 bits.
 Thus each pixel takes one from a palette of 16-million colors.

 ![24-bit color palette](https://user-images.githubusercontent.com/4745789/72497287-23f5b380-3852-11ea-96e8-e5c8ffca0c9f.png)